iedon/mini-iptables-wifi-portal/README.md

 # mini-iptables-wifi-portal
-A simple captive portal implements using iptables as a NAT router
+A simple captive portal implementations using iptables as a NAT router